aquasecurity/tracee/docs/contributing/adding-events.md

 ## Overview

-Adding a new event to Tracee requires changes in four main areas:
+Adding a new event to Tracee requires changes in several main areas:

 1. **eBPF Implementation** - Implement the actual event handling logic
 2. **Probe Configuration** - Configure how the event attaches to kernel functions
 3. **Event Definition** - Define the event and its metadata in Go code
+4. **Protobuf Schema** - Add event to protobuf definitions for gRPC API
+5. **gRPC Translation** - Map event to protobuf enums for external APIs
-4. **Event Documentation** - Create documentation file for the event
+6. **Event Documentation** - Create documentation file for the event

 ## Step-by-Step Process